svolpe96/NorthStar-Enterprise-Lab/04-Group-Policy/README.md

 # Group Policy

-This is where I'm keeping track of the GPOs I've created in the NorthStar domain.
+This is where I'm keeping track of the GPOs I've created.
 I'm not going to document every command I used to test them here.
 If a GPO causes an issue or leads to something worth troubleshooting, I'll document that separately.

 ## GPOs I've Created